-Salar de Uyuni should be at the top of every South American bucket list – check out the amazing, diverse landscape & see why a 4 day from Tupiza delivers so much more than just salt flats .
+Salar de Uyuni should be at the top of every South American bucket list – find out what to expect on a 4 day Tupiza to Uyuni Salt Flats Tour!

 Plateaus, mountains, ruins, lakes, llamas, flamingos, salt flats, miners, sand storms, deserts, jeeps, hot springs, geysers, volcanoes, algae, rocks, dinosaurs, caves, graveyard trains & obligatory salt flat snaps